oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 The commercialization of Arminius should have redeemed the chieftain in the eyes of the public, for Arminius’s mascot status should have normalized and weakened his past ties to nationalism.
 However, this is still not the case, for the *Varusschlacht* myth seems to still hold sway over modern Germans.

+[^72]: “Hermannsdenkmal: Durchs Nasenloch gestürzt,” *Der Spiegel* Online, August 8, 1950, [www.spiegel.de/spiegel/print/d-44448577.html](http://www.spiegel.de/spiegel/print/d-44448577.html)

+[^73]: Translation by author.

+[^74]: Ibid, 11.

+[^75]: Martin Brady, “Anselm Kiefer, *Die Hermannsschlacht*, and the Battle of Modernism,” in *Germania Remembered*, ed.
+Lee and McLelland, 290-1.

+[^76]: Mathew Rampley, "In Search of Cultural History: Anselm Kiefer and the Ambivalence of Modernism," *Oxford Art Journal* 23, no. 1 (2000): 84.

+[^77]: Tacitus, *Germania*, 9.

+[^78]: Magnus Brechtken, “Leaving the Forest: ‘Hermann the German’ as Cultural Representation from Nationalism to Post-Modern Consumerism,” in *Germania Remembered*, ed.
+Lee and McLelland, 333.

+[^79]: Landesverband Lippe, “Infomaterial,” Das Hermannsdenkmal, accessed on March 19, 2019, [www.hermannsdenkmal.de/hermann-erleben/infomaterial](http://www.hermannsdenkmal.de/hermann-erleben/infomaterial).

+[^80]: Brechtken, “Leaving the Forest: ‘Hermann the German’ as Cultural Representation from Nationalism to Post-Modern Consumerism,” in *Germania Remembered*, ed.
+Lee and McLelland, 329.

+[^81]: Ibid, 330.

+[^82]: Cited in Andreas Musolff, “The Global Westphalian: *Arminius/Hermann* as a Post-National Identification Figure,” in *Germania Remembered*, ed.
+Lee and McLelland, 343.

 [^83]: David Crossland, “Battle of Teutoburg Forest: Germany Recalls Myth that Created the Nation,” *Der Spiegel* Online, August 28, 2009, [www.spiegel.de/international/germany battle-of-the-teutoburg-forest-germany-recalls-myth-that-created-the-nation-a-644913.html](http://www.spiegel.de/internationalgermany/battle-of-the-teutoburg-forest-germany-recalls-myth-that-created-the-nation-a-644913.html)

 [^84]: Ibid.
 Conclusion
 ==========